Zelenskiy gives his first interview with Russian journalists: “This is not just a war. Everything is much worse”

 So they chose this tactic.
 They regionally left a big impact.
 Not only that, we know how they go about buying franchises of other parties at the local level.
 There is a lot of money there and, as far as I know, the Russian Federation has always helped this political structure through one channel or another.

 Then we saw the first steps.
 In various councils, district or regional, they came out with some kind of ultimatum things.
 It's me about the political elimination!
-Somewhere to block, somewhere to demolish representatives of the ruling party, etc., etc. <…> In general, this was their ideology, and from local councils to go further by re-elections to parliament.
-This happened - re-elections to parliament.
+Somewhere to block, somewhere to demolish representatives of the ruling party, etc., etc. <…> In general, this was their ideology, and from local councils to go further by re–elections to Parliament.
+This happened – re–elections to Parliament.
 They really wanted to...
 Even the left and the right united.
-And they united with all possible ones even in the middle - in order to demolish the controllability of the process.
+And they united with all possible ones even in the middle – in order to demolish the controllability of the process.

 Why?
 Because...
-We will now smoothly move on to the speculation - or to the reality - of physical elimination.
-Because when the situation in the country is unstable, the economy is unstable, everything collapses, chaos in the Verkhovna Rada… In general, this destabilization was needed only in order, having strong regional power control, to move to parties splitting the mono-majority.
-Chaos in the country's economy and political instability in Ukraine would still lead to an escalation from the Russian Federation - and to the rule of the current president of the Russian Federation.
+We will now smoothly move on to the speculation – or to the reality – of physical elimination.
+Because when the situation in the country is unstable, the economy is unstable, everything collapses, chaos in the Verkhovna Rada… In general, this destabilisation was needed only in order, having strong regional power control, to move to parties splitting the mono–majority.
+Chaos in the country's economy and political instability in Ukraine would still lead to an escalation from the Russian Federation – and to the rule of the current president of the Russian Federation.
 It's just that they could then occupy our country much faster.
 It was exactly what was planned.
 We are not even dealing with intelligence data from other countries, but, above all, our intelligence.
 First of all, our understanding of how the policy of Ukraine [in the Kremlin] is generally treated.

 Unfortunately, they do not see the independence of Ukraine.
 This is generally a tragedy of ours with you ...
 I don’t know if it’s possible to say “with you”.
 Probably with you, yes – because there are two societies.
 And first of all, these are the peoples, and then the rulers.
 This tragedy happened – the immunity of us as an independent state.
 Perception of us not as an independent state, but as some kind of product, as part of some large organism, at the head of which the current president of Russia sees himself.